 Each party shall file and serve a timetabling questionnaire within 28 days after the pleadings stage is complete.
 You should try to agree with the other party (parties) on what directions to seek to prepare a case for trial.

-The Plaintiff must, within approximately 2 weeks (depending on the jurisdiction) after receiving the timetabling questionnaire from the other party (parties) or within 10-14 days upon expiry of the period for filing and serving a timetabling questionnaire, issue a case management summons for the court to give directions relating to the management of the case.
+The plaintiff must, within approximately 2 weeks (depending on the jurisdiction) after receiving the timetabling questionnaire from the other party (parties) or within 10-14 days upon expiry of the period for filing and serving a timetabling questionnaire, issue a case management summons for the court to give directions relating to the management of the case.

-The court will fix a timetable for the steps to be taken and may fix a milestone date for a case management conference, pre-trial review and/or the trial.
+The court will fix a timetable for the steps to be taken and may fix a milestone date for a case management conference, pre-trial review, and/or the trial.
 You should comply with the directions as you may not be able to get extensions of time without sufficient grounds.
-In addition, you should attend court on the milestone dates, otherwise your claim will be struck out.
+In addition, you should attend court on the milestone dates, otherwise, your claim will be struck out.

-After the Court has given directions for setting down, you should file with the Court an application to set a case down for trial and a notification of setting down.
+After the Court has given directions for setting down, you should file with the Court an application to set a case down for trial and notification of setting down.
 In so doing, you have to pay a prescribed fee.
 Besides, a bundle of documents has to be lodged.

-For cases in the Fixture List both parties should attend before the Listing Officer on the date scheduled for date fixing.
+For cases in the Fixture List, both parties should attend before the Listing Officer on the date scheduled for date fixing.
 The Listing Officer will then list the case for trial in accordance with the directions given by the Master.
-After date fixing, the pre-trial procedure is then complete and parties should bear the trial date in mind and wait for trial.
+After date fixing, the pre-trial procedure is then complete and parties should bear the trial date in mind and wait for the trial.

 Once a case has been set down the title of the action and its action number will appear at the bottom of the Pending List if it is expected to be tried during the next succeeding month.
 Parties have to check the Pending List to see if their case has been listed on it.

 Both parties should attend Court punctually on the trial date, bringing along relevant original documents and photocopies for the judge and the other party if necessary.
 Your witnesses should come with you.
 At the trial, the Court will hear the evidence of witnesses and the submissions of the parties.
-The Court may adjourn the case to another date if further information and / or evidence are needed.
+The Court may adjourn the case to another date if further information and/or evidence are needed.
 The Court may deliver judgment at the end of the trial or deliver / hand down the judgment at a later date.

 If the parties are willing to settle, the Court will make the settlement an order of the Court.
-If you and the other party settle the case amicably before the trial, you may file a notice to discontinue the case, or file a consent application setting out your agreement.
-You may also apply to the Court at the trial to have the terms of settlement made an order of the Court.
+If you and the other party settle the case amicably before the trial, you may file a notice to discontinue the case or file a consent application setting out your agreement.
+You may also apply to the Court at the trial to have the terms of the settlement made an order of the Court.

 If you are not satisfied with the decision of a Master, you may appeal against it to a Judge in chambers.
 You must do so by way of a notice within 14 days after the decision.
 If you are not satisfied with the decision of a Judge, you may apply to the Judge within 28 days for non-interlocutory judgments or orders, or within 14 days for interlocutory judgments or orders from the date of the decision for leave to appeal to the Appeal Court.
 If the Judge refuses to grant leave, you may apply within 14 days from the date of refusal to the Appeal Court for leave to appeal.
-The Appeal Court may grant leave on such terms as to costs, security, etc. as it thinks fit.
+The Appeal Court may grant leave on such terms as costs, security, etc. as it thinks fit.

 If, after you have obtained a judgment, the judgment debtor fails to obey the order, you may apply to the Court for a Writ of Fieri Facias to enforce the judgment.
-The Bailiff will “levy execution” to recover the judgment debt by seizing goods and chattels of the judgment debtor to cover the money owed to you or to recover possession of property for you.
+The Bailiff will “levy execution” to recover the judgment debt by seizing goods and chattels of the judgment debtor to cover the money owed to you or to recover possession of the property for you.